joelgriffith/navalia/docs/_docs/Chrome/save.md

 category: Chrome
 ---

 The `save` method captures the webpage HTML and saves it to the provided location.
 It accepts a single arugment: the absolute-path of where to save the file.
+If no file-path is provided, the `save` method will return a string of the page.

-> This method can be used to snapshot pages for SEO purposes
+> This method can be used to snapshot pages for SEO purposes.

 *JavaScript*
 ```js